Skip to content

 VALUE: "1.6.0"

-4. For the playback to execute correctly you need to set the following line in the beginning of your User.js file:
+4. For correct playback, you need to add the following line at the beginning of your User.js file:

 g_browserExecutablePath='C:\\the\\path\\to\\chromium-based\\app.exe';